rezarg/flowlab-sdk-launcher/README.md

 ```

 ## Workshop Customization
 You may have noticed the `workshop/` folder if you chose to include Steam Workshop support.
 If you open it up, you'll find `preview.png`.
-This is the default image if workshop assets.
-(A workshop item's image can be changed after uploading, this is just the default!)
+This is the default image of workshop assets.
+(A workshop item's image can be changed after uploading by the user.)